KimScheffler/technical-writing-portfolio/docs/en/documentation-approach.md

 Across all documentation projects, I consistently apply the following principles:
 - user goals before system features
-- clarity and simplicity over completeness
+- prioritizing clarity and simplicity
 - consistency in structure, terminology, and style
 - maintainability and reusability of content